HyknuF/SecretSanta/README.md

 It randomly triggers Secret Santa groups based on their names and sends an email to all participants.
 - The number of participants is dynamic and arbitrary.
 - **Communication with the mail server is SSL encrypted.**
+- It's a commandline tool, no fancy GUI and such.
+Only you and the text.

 ## Advantages?